Kill switch problems

 Only rarely is the kill switch in the throttle handle defective.
 It is easy to test with a digital voltmeter.
 Disassemble the throttle handle by removing all of the screws and carefully opening just the kill switch end.
 Using test leads, connect the leads from the digital voltmeter across the switch and measure the resistance while pushing the switch and releasing it.
 The resistance should go from a few Ohms to infinity, respectively.
 If it is defective, it will have to un-soldered and a new switch installed.
 These switches are common-sized and are available on eBay and places like DigiKey.

-The most common failure of the circuit is a defect in the wire itself when it was manufactured.
+The most common failure of the kill switch circuit is a defect in the kill switch wire itself.

 This is the kill switch wire from a Miniplane with less than (10) hours on it.
 We could feel the break in the wire, which was about a foot from the throttle.
-We sliced the insulation open and exposed the broken ends which, for a time, worked until they separated only a tiny bit.
+We sliced the insulation open and exposed the broken ends which, for a time, worked until they separated only a tiny bit due to the normal stretching or pulling on the throttle cable.

 This continues to be a quality control (QC) issue with the Italian manufacturers.
-During manufacture, the wire is likely stretched to the point of breaking or the wire is stressed over a sharp object essentially cutting it as the outer insulation is being applied at the factory.
-It seems to happen in batches.
+During manufacture, the stranded wire was stretched to the point of breaking or the wire was pulled over a sharp object essentially cutting it as the outer insulation was being applied.
+Our experience with this suggests that it seems to happen in batches.
 One pilot's new Miniplane had (2) separate breaks in the kill switch wire.
 What is particularly annoying is that the circuit will work for awhile because the broken ends of the wire will touch.
 However, when the throttle cable is moved repeatedly, it will stretch a small amount which is just enough to cause the circuit to fail.
 The pilot has no warning except when he attempts to shut off the engine.

-To improve safety and convenience, it is highly recommended that all pilots install a choke control or an emergency kill mechanism if there is not already one installed e.g. on the Polini's and Minari's.
+To improve safety and convenience, it is highly recommended that all pilots install a choke control or an emergency kill mechanism if there is not already one installed.

 If the motor is new, a warranty replacement of the entire throttle cable can be done.
 If your kill switch has failed and you are past the warranty period, plan on spending at least an hour to fix the problem.
 Having the right tools is essential.

-Another point of failure is where the throttle cable attaches to the frame.
-Miniplane recommends that the cable not be connected tightly so that it can move.
+The second most common point of failure is where the throttle cable attaches to the engine frame.
+Miniplane, for example, recommends that the cable not be connected tightly so that it can move.
 Unfortunately, rust and grime will spoil the connection between the throttle cable and electrical ground.
 The result is that the kill switch will work intermittently.
 It is a trade-off.
 I suggest that pilots firmly tighten the nuts which connect the throttle cable to the frame.

-Miniplane does little/nothing to protect various parts of the paramotor from normal wear and tear.
+Miniplane does little to protect various parts of the paramotor from normal wear and tear.
 This includes the throttle cable.

 With normal use, the cable will rub on various parts of the frame.
 If the cable has not been protected at these contact points by wrapping it with electrical tape or a piece of split hose, the kill switch wire can short to ground.
 This will cause an engine shutdown at unexpected times.
 In extreme cases, the cable itself can wear through to the inner wire and the throttle can jam or cease to function